sdeweese/physical-sandbox/README.md

     ![C9300LM-24U-4Y](./imgs/C9300LM-24U-4Y_Front.jpg)

-1. **C9200CX Standalone** (1 device): In this guide, you will be able to work with a single (non-stacked) C9200 running Cisco IOS XE 17.15 with NETCONF & RESTCONF enabled.
+1. **C9200CX Standalone** (1 C9200CX device): In this guide, you will be able to work with a single (non-stacked) C9200 running Cisco IOS XE 17.15 with NETCONF & RESTCONF enabled.
 The C9200CX-12P offers PoE+ inline power on all downlink ports for a maximum power budget of 240W.
 Note: App hosting is not available on this SKU.
 The C9200CX is designed as a compact switch for space-constrained environments like offices, retail spaces, or industrial sites.
 Many C9200CX models are fanless, making them quiet and ideal for noise-sensitive areas Similar to the C9200L, it has fixed uplinks.
 Also, the C9300LM or mini switch is smaller in depth than the C9300L.
 Either switch is great for scenarios where space, noise, or heat are concerns.

     ![C9200CX-12P-2X2G](./imgs/C9200CX-12P-2X2G_Front.jpg)

-1. **C9200/C9200L Stack** (4 devices in a 2-member C9200L-24P-4G stack and a 2-member C9200-24P stack): In this guide, you will be able to work with a C9200 stack running Cisco IOS XE 17.15 with NETCONF & RESTCONF enabled.
+1. **C9200/C9200L Stack** (a 2-member C9200L-24P-4G stack and a 2-member C9200-24P stack): In this guide, you will be able to work with a C9200 stack running Cisco IOS XE 17.15 with NETCONF & RESTCONF enabled.
 Note: App hosting is not available on this SKU.
 Modular Uplinks: The C9200 models allow you to customize uplink ports (e.g., 1G, 10G, or 25G) by using pluggable uplink modules.
 These switches support full software features, including advanced programmability and network automation capabilities.
 Power and Flexibility: They are more flexible and suited for larger or more complex networks where scalability is needed.
 The C9200 supports 160 Gbps stacking bandwidth, which is higher and offers better performance for high-traffic environments.
 The C9200 uses modular StackWise-160 modules for stacking.
 These modules can be replaced or upgraded as needed.
 Because the stacking module is modular, it provides more flexibility in terms of deployment and future upgrades.
 The higher stacking bandwidth makes it more suitable for larger networks or those with intensive traffic needs.

     ![C9200-24P](./imgs/C9200-24P_with_NM-4X_Front.png)